Word Meanings - COMPOUND - Book Publishers vocabulary database

 Covetous; penurious; stingy; closefisted. -- Close"hand`ed*ness, n. - MULTIFOLD

-Many times doubled; manifold; numerous. - SAFE-CONDUCT
+Many times doubled; manifold; numerous. - BORDEAUX MIXTURE

 To increase again. - MALCONFORMATION